 As part of a site visit to the subject property, staff determined that the current sidewalk width, along the east side of Belcrest Road, bordering the subject property was a continuous width of 8 feet.
 The submitted plans indicate a 6-foot-wide sidewalk along Belcrest Road.
-The Planning Board removed the condition that the sidewalk along Belcrest Road remain 8 feet wide, which allows for consistency with the TDDP.
+Staff recommends that the sidewalk along Belcrest Road remain 8 feet wide, which is consistent with the master plan sidepath recommendation.

 Designated space for bicycle parking that is convenient is an important component of a bicycle-friendly roadway network.
 The submitted site plans indicate an internal bike room with 40 bicycle parking spaces inside the parking garage, for the use of residents for Parcel 1.
 Plans also indicate a bike rack along the 10-foot-wide trail on Parcel 3.
-The applicant has revised the submitted plans to add two additional exterior bike racks along Belcrest Road and public Road A, with each providing eight bicycle parking spaces, and using a bicycle rack style that provides two points of contact for supporting and securing a parked bicycle.
+Per staff recommendations, the applicant has revised the submitted plans to add two additional exterior bike racks along Belcrest Road and public Road A, with each providing eight bicycle parking spaces, and using a bicycle rack style that provides two points of contact for supporting and securing a parked bicycle.

 d.
-Environmental Planning-The Planning Board adopts, herein by reference, a memorandum dated a memorandum dated June 22, 2020 (Juba to Hurlbutt), which provided an analysis of previous conditions, as incorporated into the findings above.
+Environmental Planning-In a memorandum dated June 22, 2020 (Juba to Hurlbutt), the Environmental Planning Section provided an analysis of previous conditions, as incorporated into the findings above.
 Additional analysis was provided as follows: